hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To these succeeded sets of every kind,
 >
-> To nation, style — nor character confin'd.
+> To nation, style — nor character confined.
 >
 > Bel.
 The "Old First Set", I must confess to you,
 >